JustSift/ReSift/docs/introduction/quick-glance.md

 **ReSift is the [Relay](https://relay.dev/)/[Apollo](https://www.apollographql.com/docs/react/) of REST.**

-This just means that we've taken the time understand why tools like Relay and Apollo are good and apply that knowledge to ReSift.
+This just means that we've taken the time to understand why tools like Relay and Apollo are good and apply that knowledge to ReSift.

 [(see here for a comparison)](../guides/resift-vs-apollo-relay.md)